-On December 31, 2021, MacLean and Baliga will end their tenure as leaders of the nonprofit planning, design and community development organization based in New York City.
+On December 31, 2021, Betsy MacLean and Nisha Baliga will end their tenure as leaders of the nonprofit planning, design and community development organization based in New York City.

 Recently named to the City & State Power 50 for Community Engagement, MacLean and Baliga have made their mark on participatory planning and policy making with projects like: CreateNYC: A Cultural Plan for All New Yorkers; Where We LiveNYC: Fair Housing for All; NY State Cities RISE: Equitable Code Enforcement; Together We Thrive: Black Business Network; COVID vaccine access work with Black churches in New York, New Haven, Newark, Washington, D.C., Atlanta, and Detroit; economic self-determination initiatives in Puerto Rico and the Navajo Nation; new community centers for Make the Road NY and VOCAL-NY; and their work on the 2020 Census that resulted in billions in new federal funding for New York.